libp2p/blog/src/_blog/webtransport.md

 ## Meet WebTransport

-Thankfully, WebTransport addresses almost all of the pain points that existed with when using WebSockets!
+Thankfully, WebTransport addresses almost all of the pain points that existed with when using WebSocket!

 Conceptually, WebTransport is quite similar to WebSocket, although it’s a completely new protocol on the wire.
 The browser can “upgrade” an [HTTP/2](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http2/) or an [HTTP/3 connection](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http3/) to a **WebTransport session**.
 HTTP/3 runs on top of QUIC.
 A WebTransport session over HTTP/3 allows both endpoints to open (very thinly wrapped) QUIC streams to each other.
 This enables WebTransport to take advantage of QUIC's offerings, resulting in: